-Espresso and Americano are two of the most popular coffee variations around the world.
+Espresso and Americano are two of the most popular coffee variations worldwide.

 Choosing between an espresso and an Americano can seem like a huge decision, especially if you’re new to these drinks.

 The flavor profile of the Americano differs a lot compared to an espresso.
-Although they are both using the same coffee basis, the flavors are totally different.
+Although they use the same coffee base, the flavors are different.

 Below, you’ll find a small summary of both drinks.
 After that, I’ll discuss the flavor difference, caffeine content, and which might suit you better.